Persistent Homology with Path-Representable Distances on Graph Data: Proofs of main theory

 $(\text{MST}(G) \subseteq \text{MST}(K^g))$.
 The proof can be demonstrated by almost the same method. \end{proof}

-\Cref{prop:MST_same} implies that any weight-dominated path choice function $g$ always keeps $\text{MST}(G)$ invariant, for which the weight-dominated condition is essential.
+\cref{prop:MST_same} implies that any weight-dominated path choice function $g$ always keeps $\text{MST}(G)$ invariant, for which the weight-dominated condition is essential.
 Otherwise, neither $\text{MST}(G)$ nor $\text{MST}(K^g)$ can be guaranteed to be larger.
-A counterexample is shown in~\Cref{fig:counter_example} below.
+A counterexample is shown in~\cref{fig:counter_example} below.

-In fact, the construction of a minimum spanning tree naturally arises from the standard algorithm discussed in~\Cref{subsec:Persistent homology}. \begin{lemma} For the fixed order $\pi$ on the edge set $\bar{E}$ in $K^g$, consider the set of all $1$-simplices $\sigma_j$ such that $i = \text{low}_{\mathbf{R}}(j)$ for some $0$-simplex $\sigma_i$, denoted by $\mathcal{T}^{\pi}$.
+In fact, the construction of a minimum spanning tree naturally arises from the standard algorithm discussed in~\cref{subsec:Persistent homology}. \begin{lemma} For the fixed order $\pi$ on the edge set $\bar{E}$ in $K^g$, consider the set of all $1$-simplices $\sigma_j$ such that $i = \text{low}_{\mathbf{R}}(j)$ for some $0$-simplex $\sigma_i$, denoted by $\mathcal{T}^{\pi}$.
 Then \end{lemma} \begin{proof} $(\supseteq)$ The process of sequentially constructing a minimum spanning tree matches precisely the process of incrementally calculating \(\text{low}_{\mathbf{R}}\).
-To explain in more detail, for every vertex in $K^g$, a $0$-simplices (vertices) is connected to the $1$-simplices (edges) causing its death.
+To explain in more detail, for every vertex in $K^g$, each $0$-simplex (vertex) is connected to a $1$-simplex (edge) causing its death.
 According to the definition of $\text{low}_{\mathbf{R}}$, no cycles can form hence it is a spanning tree.
 Since $\text{low}_{\mathbf{R}}$ selects edges in order from the lowest value, it becomes the minimum spanning tree.
 Therefore, for any order $\pi$ on the edge set $\bar{E}$ in $K^g$, $\mathcal{T}^{\pi}$ is an element in $\text{MST}(K^g)$.

 $(\subseteq)$ Consider an arbitrary element $\mathcal{T} \in \text{MST}(K^g)$.
 Let $\pi$ be an order on $\bar{E}$ such that, for any given weights on the edges, if the weights are the same, the edges in $\mathcal{T}$ are preferred over those in $K^g \setminus \mathcal{T}$.
 When computing the persistent homology of $K^g$, even if the order of the $1$-simplices (edges) corresponding to the indices of the matrix in the $\mathbf{R} = \mathbf{D}\mathbf{V}$ algorithm is rearranged according to $\pi$, the result of the persistent homology computation remains unchanged (permutation invariant).
 In this case, $\mathcal{T} = \mathcal{T}^{\pi}$. \end{proof}